root-project/web/manual/fitting/index.md

 - `I`: Uses integral of function in bin instead of value at bin center.
 - `L`: Uses a log likelihood method (default is chi-square method).
 To be used when the histogram represents counts.
 - `WL`: Weighted log likelihood method.
 To be used when the histogram has been filled with weights different than 1.
 - `P`: Uses Pearson chi-square method.
 Uses expected errors instead of the observed one given by [TH1::GetBinError()](https://root.cern/doc/master/classTH1.html#a3af6cc15ab6c2490428c9b691885d919){:target="_blank"} (default case).
-The expected error is instead estimated from the the square-root of the bin function value.
+The expected error is instead estimated from the square-root of the bin function value.
 - `Q`: Quiet mode (minimum printing).
 - `V`: Verbose mode (default is between `Q` and `V`).
 - `S`: The result of the fit is returned in the {% include ref class="TFitResultPtr" %}.